FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/copy_a_file.md

 ## Enable the copy file functionality

 This functionality is comprised of a delivered configuration and sample script files.
-To enable the copy file functionality, interpret the `cft-copyfile.conf` configuration file.
+To enable the copy file functionality, interpret the <span class="code">`cft-copyfile.conf`</span> configuration file.

 **Unix**